cpressey/Ahead-of-Time-eval/README.md

 is that we shall have a slightly more nuanced idea of "environment" (see below).

 We note also that `eval` is a constant.
-So, by the rules of aggressive constant folding,
+An application of `eval` is not essentially different from any other function application, so by the rules of aggressive constant folding,

     (eval (quote (* 2 2)) std-env)